Garden Plants, How and where to grow them - Hedging Plants / Trees

 Leyland Cypress - Cupressocyparis leylandii

-/ Hedging Plant
+Tree / Hedging Plant

 The ubiquitous Leyland Cypress is actually a forest tree, formed from a hybrid over a hundred years ago between two species that would never normally come any where near each other let alone cross breed.
 No-one knows how tall it will grow as the oldest one is 120ft tall and still heading upwards.

-It is certainly one of the most notorious plants growing in the UK due to inappropriate planting in small gardens.
+This is one of the most notorious plants growing in the UK due to inappropriate planting in small gardens.
 If someone suggested that any other large tree was planted in close proximity to housing, then the owners would have a dicky fit.
 Somehow, this one doesn't seem to cause the same amount of panic.
 Maybe it's feathery leaves and the way it waves around sort of vulnerably when small along with large spaces between the branches mean that it seems more harmless.

 - Height and spread: 120ft (35m) x 15ft (5m)